debug-evac/assembler_lib/man/assembler.1.md

 This Source Code Form is subject to the terms of the Mozilla Public License,
 v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at <http://mozilla.org/MPL/2.0/>.

+## AUTHORS

+Written by Steven Becker and Jan Julius.

 ## SEE ALSO